Solo 104(k) Retirement Plan

 Key information about Solo 401(k)s

-A Solo 401(k) plan is a defined contribution plan and trust designed for the sole business owner with no employees other than a spouse.
+A Solo 401(k) plan is a defined contribution plan designed for the sole business owner with no employees other than a spouse.
 Legal entities, such as C corporations, S corporations, partnerships, and sole proprietorships, are permitted to establish a Solo 401(k) plan.

 An individual 401(k) and a Solo 401(k) are one and the same.
 This type of plan is designed for the one-person employer and their spouse.
 Other common names associated with this plan include Solo-k, Uni-k, Single k, and One-participant k.